 If you’re offered a settlement for your workers’ comp claim, recognize that insurance companies have absolutely no obligation to take your best interests into consideration.
 The first obligation of an agent is to the company.
-This means you should consider a number of different factors – and consult with your workers compensation attorney – before accepting a settlement for your workers’ comp claim.
+This means you should consider a number of different factors – and consult with your workers compensation attorney in Macon – before accepting a settlement for your workers’ comp claim.

 Will a Lump Sum Settlement Help Me?